Jean Armour Polly: Publications

 Polly is the author of the well-known series of books The Internet Kids & Families Yellow Pages.
 Because of her long-standing work, devoted to family- and child-related issues on the Internet, Polly is often referred to as one of the original "Mothers" of the Internet.

 Personal life

-She lives near Syracuse, New York, where she runs the "Net-mom" Internet site.
+Polly lives near Syracuse, New York, where she runs the "Net-mom" Internet site.
 She has one son, Stephen.